• Home

 And without harming the turtle...

-The situation that involved a powerful archosaur which had been biting him about 30 seconds or so...
+The situation that involved a powerful archosaur which had been biting him for about 30 seconds or so...

 I remembered hearing of the powerful, unyielding jaws of this snapping turtle as a young boy.
-Consequently, my interactions with them, as well as snakes, necessitated that Spidey Sense and care in the handling of these reptiles.
+Consequently, my interactions with them, as well as snakes, necessitated that Spidey Sense and care be utilized in the handling of these reptiles.

 That's right, Martha, thunder.